 "Just to let you know though, if you cheat on me…" Trin did not even finish the thought.

 Shego was going through something similar.
-She had felt the need to be honest after Kim confessed that she had a relationship with Tatsu.
-Shego had actually came out and said that she had "a thing" with Trin.
+She had felt the need to be honest after Kim confessed she had a relationship with Tatsu.
+Shego had actually came out and said she had "a thing" with Trin.
 She hesitated in calling it a relationship because she and Trin had not really considered it such.
-In all honesty, she had no clue what to consider what she had with Trin aside for "a thing."
+In all honesty, she had no clue what to consider what she had with Trin aside from "a thing."

 "Yeah, that's that.
 I love you and I'm going to stick it out with you, so stop arguing with me and stop trying to pick a fight," the pale woman replied.

 "I'm not trying to pick a fight," Kim argued.

 "Then just take my word on it that I love you, just like I'm going to take your word on it that you're not doing anything with Tatsu.
 She's with Trin and you're with me and that's the end," Shego declared.